 My first suggestion is to open it slowly because bottled kombucha can explode from the buildup of carbonatation.
 Cover the bottle with a towel and slowly open it over the kitchen sink.

 Next, just taste it.
-If you don’t like the taste, then throw it out, but I doubt it will hurt you.
+If you don’t like the taste, throw it out, but I doubt it will hurt you.
 If anything, it will be a little tart and vinegary due to the continuing fermentation process.
-Even though cold temperatures slow the fermentation process down almost to a standstill, it still does continue at a slow rate.
+Even though cold temperatures slow the fermentation process down almost to a standstill, it continues at a slow rate.

 Such a date just means that this is when you will get the best flavor and quality.

-After that date has passed the taste, smell, texture, and look of the drink may be different, but that does not mean that it has spoiled.
+After that date has passed, the drink’s taste, smell, texture, and look may be different, but that does not mean that it has spoiled.

-If you want to learn how to make your own kombucha, check out my recipe on how to make one gallon of kombucha.
+If you want to learn how to make your kombucha, check out my recipe for making one gallon of kombucha.

 Are you following a keto diet?
 You can find out if kombucha is keto-friendly or not.